HIGHLIGHTS

 What is the Price of the Ai+ Pulse and Nova 5G in Nepal?

-The Ai+ Pulse and Nova 5G price in Nepal were originally Rs.
+The Ai+ Pulse and Nova 5G originally launched at Rs.
 8,999 (4/64GB) and Rs.
 13,999 (6/128GB), respectively, which was amazing pricing for the specs they offered.
+As I mentioned earlier, the phones have gotten multiple price bumps over time.

 These phones are available for purchase at all authorized stores across the country.